delatbabel/admin/docs/actions.md

 <a name="introduction"></a>
 ## Introduction

-You can define custom actions in your [model](/docs/model-configuration.md#custom-actions) or [settings config files](/docs/settings-configuration.md#custom-actions) if you want to provide the administrative user buttons to perform custom code.
-You can modify an Eloquent model, or on a settings page you can give a user a button to clear the site cache or backup the database.
-A custom action is part of the `actions` array in your config files and it looks like this:
+You can define custom item or global actions in your [model](/docs/model-configuration.md#custom-actions) if you want to provide the administrative user buttons to perform custom code.
+You can modify an Eloquent model, for perform any other action.
+A custom item action is part of the `item_actions` array in your config files and it looks like this:

     /**
      * This is where you can define the model's custom actions */
-    'actions' => array(
+    'item_actions' => array(
-        //Clearing the site cache
-        'clear_cache' => array(
+        'delete' => array(
-            'title' => 'Clear Cache',
+            'title' => 'Delete',
-            'messages' => array(
+            'confirmation' => 'Are you sure you want to do this?', 'messages' => array(
-                'active' => 'Clearing cache...',
+                'active' => 'Deleting...',
-                'success' => 'Cache cleared!',
+                'success' => 'Deleted',
-                'error' => 'There was an error while clearing the cache', ),
+                'error' => 'There was an error while deleting item', ),
-            //the settings data is passed to the function and saved if a truthy response is returned 'action' => function(&$data)
-            {
-                Cache::flush();

-                //return true to flash the success message
-                //return false to flash the default error
-                //return a string to show a custom error
-                //return a Response::download() to initiate a file download return true;
-            }
+            'params' => array(
+                'action_name' => 'DeleteItem'
             ),
+            'action' => '\App\Http\Controllers\MyCustomController::itemDelete'
         ),
+    ),

 The `title` option lets you define the button's label value.

+The `confirmation` option text will be displayed in a pop-up to allow the user to confirm or cancel the action.

 The `messages` option is an array with three keys: `active`, `success`, and `error`.
 The `active` key is what is shown to the user as the action is being performed.
 The `success` key is the success message.
 The `error` key is the default error message.

-The `permission` option is an anonymous function that gets the relevant `$model` passed to it as its only parameter.
-This is exactly the same as if you were to put this action in your [`action_permissions`](/docs/model-configuration.md#action-permissions) array.
-Where you choose to put the permission callback is entirely up to you.
+The `params` array is passed as part of the request data.

+The `action` item should be a callable function (closure or function name) that gets passed a parameter `$id` containing the ID of the model that the action is to be performed on.

 > **Note**: If you want to show a custom error message, return an error string back from the `action` function.
 If you want to initiate a file download, return a Response::download().

-<a name="model-config"></a>
+<a name="global-actions"></a>
-## Model Config
+## Global Actions

-In a [model configuration file](/docs/model-configuration.md#custom-actions), the Eloquent model instance for that item will be passed into the `action` function.

-    'action' => function(&$model)
-    {
-        //
-    }

 You can also create a general action on your model page in the `global_actions` array.